Promoting Respect – Ending Animal Abuse

 - Increase public awareness of the many institutionalized and legalized forms of animal abuse

-- Encourage activism in our own communities to stop or prevent cruelty
+- Encourage activism in our own communities to stop or prevent cruelty toward animals

-APLNJ advocates for the rights of ALL animals, but our primary issues of concern are wildlife, animals raised for human consumption, feral cats and animal experimentation.
+APLNJ advocates for the rights of all animals, but our primary issues of concern are wildlife, animals raised for human consumption, feral cats and animal experimentation.

 STATEMENT OF PURPOSE